KNOWLEDGE BASE Business Culture In The US

 Business relationships in the United States

 Americans do not require that they first have a personal relationship with you in order to do business.
 If the opportunity is right, they are willing to conduct business right away since the business is between companies, not necessarily people.
 Americans would rather sign a deal with you than build a relationship first.
-If the relationship happens afterwards, that’s all the better, but it’s not required.
+If the relationship happens afterward, that’s all the better, but it’s not required.

 Americans tend to be very direct and want to quickly “get to the point” of the meeting.
 To Americans, “time is money”, and they will use directness to keep things moving.
 If being direct is not normal for you or your culture, avoid using your culture’s perception of it when you evaluate the Americans you are meeting with.
 You may also have to strive to be more direct, yourself, than you normally are.